denizoglu/bdd/01_Preliminaries.markdown

 ```
 First installation greets you as shown in [Figure 1]() and asks you about what kind of a typical installation you want for your server.
 You can choose the default type `Internet Site` and carry on.

-On the next screen it will ask you for the FQDN (Fully Qualified Domain Name) of your server, so if you have already decided your domain name, fill it in so.
+On the next screen [Figure 2]() it will ask you for the FQDN (Fully Qualified Domain Name) of your server, so if you have already decided your domain name, fill it in so.
 In may case, the domain name is `rubiconmedya.com`.
 You can tweak all these default settings in this file later on:

 ```
 /usr/share/logwatch/default.conf/logwatch.conf